john-cd/rust_howto/bk/src/language/macros.md

 Macros-by-example are expanded at compile-time, meaning they incur no runtime performance cost, and their output is checked syntactically and type-checked.

-- _Procedural Macros_ are more advanced and allow you to operate on one or more [`TokenStream`][c~proc_macro::TokenStream~docs]↗ (representing the source code).
+- _Procedural Macros_ are more advanced and operate on one or more [`TokenStream`][c~proc_macro::TokenStream~docs]↗ (representing the source code).
 They are compiled before the main program and can perform more complex code generation.
 They come in three flavors:
   - Custom [derive macros][book~rust-reference~derive]↗ (e.g., `#[derive(MyTrait)]`) automatically generate trait implementations for structs and enums.
   - Attribute-like macros (outer attribute `#[route(GET, "/")]`, where `route` is a custom name; or inner attribute `#![foo="bar"]`) modify the behavior of items (e.g., functions or modules) they are applied to.
   - Function-like procedural macros (`my_proc_macro!(...)`) have the same call syntax as macros-by-example.